napylov/libeventloop/doc/en/README.en.txt

 ==============

 Detailed documentation will be written later.
-Backward compatibility may be broken until stable version.
+Backward compatibility is not guaranteed until first stable version.
+Current version development and tested on Linux x86_64 only.
+Port to other platform it's planning.

-Build
+Build and install
 ==============

 First move to build subdirectory.